gbarbon/clear/examples/interleaving_bug_v2/README.md

 transitions are incorrect (red) and where the bug cannot be avoided.
 These two parts (entirely black or entirely red) can be viewed as 'noise' or actions that are not helpful from a debugging perspective.
-In contrast the central part is highly interesting.
+In contrast, the central part is highly interesting.
 There are six neighbourhood states in that part of the LTS corresponding to a choice between executing a correct part of the specification (avoiding the sequence with a SEND2 action followed by a SEND1 action) leading to the white state (sink state), or